-Mr. Warkentin of Winnipeg, Manitoba, holds an undergraduate degree from the University of Winnipeg, a law degree from the University of Manitoba and has been a member of the Bars of Ontario and Manitoba for more than 25 years.
+Mr. Warkentin of Winnipeg, Manitoba, holds an undergraduate degree from the University of Winnipeg, a law degree from the University of Manitoba and has been a member of the Bars of Ontario and Manitoba for more than 30 years.
 Mr. Warkentin is the Managing Partner of Aikins, MacAulay & Thorvaldson LLP and practices in the area of corporate and commercial law.
-He is a former director and Chair of Youth for Christ (Winnipeg) Inc., former director of Manitoba Mineral Resources Ltd. and former Director of Grace Hospital Board of Management.
-He is currently a director or officer of several private corporations, private foundations and public partnership.
-Mr. Warkentin is currently the Secretary of Exchange Industrial Income Fund, a TSX Venture Exchange listed issuer and a director of All in West!
-Capital Corporation, a TSX listed issuer.
+He is a former director and Chair of Youth for Christ (Winnipeg) Inc., former director of Manitoba Mineral Resources Ltd. and former director of Grace Hospital Board of Management.
+He is currently a director of EIIF Management GP Inc., a corporation owned by Exchange Industrial Income Fund, a TSX listed issuer and a director of All in West!
+Capital Corporation, a TSX Venture Exchange-listed issuer.
+He is also a director or officer of several private corporations, foundations and public partnerships.